Septoplasty Surgery for Deviated Septum and Difficult Breathing in Melbourne and Sydney

 Septoplasty Before and After Photos

 These before and after surgery photographs represent typical results our patients get.
 Each image is conveniently categorized by an acting surgeon.
 Results depend on individual patient circumstances and can vary significantly.

 - Preoperative Assessment – Review of your medical history records, allergies, prior surgeries, symptoms, etc.

-- Anesthesia – Based on your health condition and medical history, your doctor will recommend the best anesthesia option for you.
-The procedure can be performed under local or general anesthesia.
-Sometimes, sedation can be used in addition to local anesthesia.
-Which anesthesia that will be used depends on the complexity of your surgery.
+- Anaesthesia – Based on your health condition and medical history, your doctor will recommend the best anaesthesia option for you.
+The procedure can be performed under local or general anaesthesia.
+Sometimes, sedation can be used in addition to local anaesthesia.
+Which anaesthesia that will be used depends on the complexity of your surgery.

 - Surgery – Nasal septum surgery involves strengthening the septum by shortening, restoring, or placing the cartilage and bone in a central position.